karlfloersch/optimism-spec/README.md

 * Fast deposit by sending ETH to a special address on L1, shows up in L2
 * Slow withdrawal by sending ETH to a special address on L2, shows up back in L1 7 days later
 * Generic trusted messaging bridge people can use as a primitive (TODO: add link here to API)
+* Avoid regenesis and keep continuity with existing L2 mainnet chain

 ## Non Goals
 * For now, a fully controlled Proof of Authority chain is okay